truchjan/mern_projects/README.md

 # mern projects
-This repository contiains some exemplary projects created using MERN stack.
+This repository contains some exemplary projects created using MERN stack.

 Currently the Fakebook project is finished, Tennis Courts are in development and more projects will follow.